-Mobile games now account for 33% of installs, 10% of time, and 74% of consumer spend – TechCrunch
+Mobile games now account for 33% of installs, 10% of time and 74% of consumer spend – TechCrunch

 One particular type of gaming jumped out in the new report: racing games.

 Consumer spend in this subcategory of gaming grew 7.9 times as fast as the overall mobile gaming market.
-Adventure games did well, too, growing roughly 5 times the rate of games in general.
+Adventure games did well, too, growing roughly five times the rate of games in general.
 Music games and board games were also popular.

 Of course, gaming expands beyond mobile.
 But it’s surprising to see how large a share of the broader market can be attributed to mobile gaming.

-According to App Annie, mobile gaming is larger than all other channels including home game consoles, handheld consoles, and computers (Mac and PC).
+According to App Annie, mobile gaming is larger than all other channels, including home game consoles, handheld consoles and computers (Mac and PC).
 It’s also 20% larger than all these other categories combined — a shift from only a few years ago, attributed to the growth in the mobile consumer base, which allows mobile gaming to reach more people.

 Cross-platform gaming is a key gaming trend today, thanks to titles like PUBG and Fortnite in particular, which were among the most downloaded games across several markets last year.